Time Blocking Template: 8 Steps to Plan Your Calendar Like a Boss!

 There are also downloadable time-blocking templates based on specific purposes (e.g., for realtors, salespeople, and productivity managers).

-In this article, we will discuss what time blocking is, explore how it benefits your productivity, and offer tips on how to manage your time with time-blocking apps, templates, planners, and calendars.
+In this article, we will discuss what time blocking is, explore how it benefits your productivity, and offer tips on how to manage your time with a time blocking template.

 First, let’s talk about what time blocking is.

 Time blocking (alternatively: timeboxing) is a concept of managing your time in the most organized way possible.

 If you are used to scheduling your day using to-do lists, you probably find yourself frustrated at night when you haven't been able to cross every item off your list.
 This is because to-do lists are insufficient.
 They don't help you prioritize your tasks or manage your time effectively.

 In time blocking, you allocate a fixed period of time in your daily schedule to accomplish a specific activity.

 When used properly, this allows you to focus on accomplishing big and small tasks while not being dependent on the clock to determine how many more hours are left for you to do your work.

 As a productivity tool, time blocking is very effective, and has been used by people like Benjamin Franklin, Bill Gates, and Elon Musk to get things done despite their super hectic schedules.